SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 There are currently no specific settings required by the Cornell Notes Block.

-== How to Extend This Plugin ==
-`npm install ` -- install all required dependencies.
-`npm start` -- serve the development version of the block.
-`npm run build` -- build the production-ready version of the block.

-== Localization ==
-* English (default)

-== Frequently Asked Questions ==
+== Screenshots ==
-= How can I style the block? =
-The Cornell Notes Block contains minimalist styling - it should inherit the styles from you existing theme.
-Overriding the styles is straightforward (for reference, the Sass stylesheet can be found at: `cornell-notes/src/blocks/cornell-notes/styles.scss`

-> **Note**: The Summary section is forced to the bottom of the Cornell Note via Flexbox (`order: 1`) - this only affects the display - in the DOM, the Summary sits below the first key idea and long-form note.
+1. Cornell Notes adds a new block to the editor
+2. Cornell Notes contains an 'Idea' block - only available as a child of the Cornell Note block
+3. The Cornell Note Block on the frontend (inheriting the theme styles)
+4. Simply add another idea to your Cornell Notes

-= Style via CSS Variables =
+== Style via CSS Variables ==
 CSS Variables are used with default settings - you can override these in your theme by setting the variables in the `root`
 ```
 :root{